nuxy/aws-ec2-miscreated/README.md

 WARNING: The policies above are provided to ensure a successful EC2 deployment.
 It is recommended that you adjust these policies to meet the security requirements of your game server.
 They should NOT be used in a Production environment.

+## Performance concerns

+A Miscreated server can currently use _up to 4GB of RAM_ when the game is fully loaded due to dynamic allocation of asset resources.
+Furthermore, an _additional 30MB of RAM_ will be allocated for each concurrent player.
+This should be considered when selecting the [AMI Instance Type](https://aws.amazon.com/ec2/instance-types) since resource usage determines cost.

 ## Launching the EC2 instance

     $ aws ec2 run-instances --image-id ami-05fa00d4c63e32376 --instance-type t2.medium --region us-east-1a --block-device-mappings file://block-device-mapping.json --user-data file://user-data.sh